Convergence (comics): Convergence: Superboy

 Pre-Zero Hour Metropolis has spent a year under an impenetrable dome, and Dubbilex has spent that time trying to restore Superboy's powers and break through the dome.
 He has had no success with either goal.
 Dubbilex realizes that the dome itself is inhibiting Superboy's power.
 Superboy is worried as he knows that the responsibility of protecting Metropolis will fall to him in Superman's absence.
 Metropolis had just begun to accept Superboy when the dome appeared.
 He had been arrogant at first, but just as he started to accept the responsibility of the power he held, those powers were taken away from him.
 That loss has made him feel lost himself.

 Dejected after another failure to restore his powers in the lab, Superboy visits the Superman statue in Centennial Park where an elderly couple approaches him, explaining that they were saved from Parasite by Superman.
 While feeling like he is living in Superman's shadow, Superboy hears a voice ring out from beyond the dome warning that it will soon disappear and champions from other cities on the planet Telos will be made to fight for the survival of their homes.
-As the dome comes down, Kon feels his powers returning.
-Filled with joy, he tears open his shirt to reveal his Superboy costume, unaware that he is being watched by the Red Robin of another world.
+As the dome comes down, Superboy feels his powers returning.
+Filled with joy, he tears open his shirt to reveal his costume, unaware that he is being watched by the Red Robin of another world.

-While flying over Metropolis, Superboy spots a streak that resembles the Flash, but upon closer inspection, he doesn't recognize this Flash's costume.
+While flying over Metropolis, Superboy spots a streak that resembles the Flash, but upon closer inspection, he does not recognize this Flash's costume.
 He follows the streak to Hell's Gate Island, which was cut in half by the dome and left largely uninhabitable.
 While monitoring Superboy, Dubbilex realizes that Superboy would only be led there as a trap.
 Following the streak into an abandoned building, Superboy is caught in a blast of kryptonite gas and attacked by Red Robin.
 Eventually, the gas wears off and Superboy retaliates with his tactile telekinesis.
 When the Flash rescues Red Robin from his fall, Superboy is forced to ask who they are.

-Dubbilex determines that Red Robin is Dick Grayson.
-However, he appears to be fifteen years older, suggesting that both he and the Flash are not the versions of themselves that Superboy knows.
+Dubbilex determines that Red Robin is Dick Grayson, but he appears to be fifteen years older, suggesting that both he and the Flash are not the versions of themselves that Superboy knows.
 They are the heroes of an alternate Earth.
 The Superman of another world then intervenes and warns Superboy that if he intends to save two versions of Metropolis, he'd best surrender.